Last Revision Date: March 1, 2023

 Your EEA Privacy Rights

-If you are a visitor from the EEA, you have the following data protection rights:
+If you are a customer, prospective customer, or visitor from the EEA, you have the following data protection rights:

-- In addition, you can object to processing of your Personal Information, ask us to restrict processing of your Personal Information or request portability of your Personal Information.
+- In addition, you can object to processing of your Personal Information, ask us to restrict the processing of your Personal Information or request portability for your Personal Information.
 Again, you can exercise these rights by contacting us using the contact details provided under the “Contact” heading below https://hulftinc.com/contact/.

 - Similarly, if we have collected and process your Personal Information with your consent, then you can withdraw your consent at any time.
 Withdrawing your consent will not affect the lawfulness of any processing we conducted prior to your withdrawal, nor will it affect processing of your Personal Information conducted in reliance on lawful processing grounds other than consent.